A TREE is a data structure used to represent hierarchical relationships between elements.

 Types of Trees

-Trees can be classified into several types based on their structure and the restrictions they impose.
+Trees can be classified into several types based on their structure and the constraints they impose.
 Some common types of trees include:

 - N-ary Trees: In an N-ary tree, each node can have a variable number of children.
 This makes it more general than a binary tree.

-- Binary Trees: A binary tree is one in which each node can have at most two child nodes, usually referred to as left child and right child.
+- Binary Trees: A binary tree is one in which each node can have at most two child nodes, usually called the left child and the right child.

 DFS and BFS Search